 What Is an Endoscopy Used to Diagnose?

-Your doctor may order an endoscopy if you are experiencing symptoms such as:
+Your doctor may order an endoscopy if you have

 - Nausea and vomiting

-- Gastroesophageal reflux disease (GERD or acid reflux)
+- Gastroesophageal reflux disease or GERD (acid reflux) and heartburn

 - Hiatal hernia